Updated: May 28, 2021

 Visualize yourself calm and in control.

-Count to 5 (or 10 or 20) to allow yourself the time to calm down.
+While practicing a simple deep breathing exercise like the one above, count to 5 (or 10 or 20) to allow yourself the time to calm down.

 Respond with kind assertive words.